henrietta-k/adapt-learning-wiki/Adapt-API.md

 ### Adapt.course

-Adapt's main course object can be accessed by using
+Adapt's main course object can be accessed by using:

 ````
 Adapt.course